 The Teaching Kitchen Collaborative (TKC) is a dynamic, action-oriented network of thought-leading organizations with existing and/or planned teaching kitchens that are capable of shaping next-generation strategy and collaborative research on best practices for integrative lifestyle transformation across settings.
 Our vision is that teaching kitchens are used as catalysts of enhanced personal and public health across medical, corporate, school and community settings.
 Our mission is to enable early adopters to learn about each other’s facilities and educational programs, to develop best practices for reproducing and scaling various models and programs, and to explore the creation of a research network to assess the clinical, behavioral, and financial impact of recommended best practices.

-In 2006, The Culinary Institute of America (CIA) and Harvard T.H.
-Chan School of Public Health—Department of Nutrition (HChan) launched the Healthy Kitchens, Healthy Lives® conference (healthykitchens.org), to provide medical professionals with state of the science updates relating to nutrition science, exercise and movement, mindfulness, and health coaching.
+The goal of HKHL is to provide medical professionals with state of the science updates relating to nutrition science, exercise and movement, mindfulness, and health coaching.
 These presentations are interspersed with culinary instructors from the CIA demonstrating how health-enhancing take-home messages can be translated into the preparation of healthy, delicious, easy-to-make, affordable, sustainable recipes.
-This educational conference, which has since been offered 13 times and attended by more than 4,500 registrants, provides participants with both didactic and experiential learning so they can better serve themselves and their patients/clients.
+This educational conference, which has since been offered 15 times and attended by more than 6,000 registrants, provides participants with both didactic and experiential learning so they can better serve themselves and their patients/clients.

+Dr. Eisenberg has described, in detail, the conceptual model of a “teaching kitchen” in his introductory remarks at each and every HKHL conference since 2006.
 Over the years, HKHL has naturally turned into an incubator for early adopters and architects of teaching kitchens in various institutional settings used for health promotion.
 Participant surveys indicated that 32% of registrants in 2014 and 38% of registrants in 2015 built or would soon build teaching kitchens in their respective organizations.
-However, each teaching kitchen facility and its respective curricula were being designed, funded, implemented, and piloted largely in isolation; none were aware of the full set of insights, innovations, successes, and failures of the others.
+However, each teaching kitchen facility and its respective curricula were being designed, funded, implemented, and piloted largely in isolation; none was aware of the full set of insights, innovations, successes, and failures of the others.

-By collecting and sharing information among TKC members through in-person meetings twice a year, along with virtual working group meetings and member-only sharing platforms, the Collaborative functions as an accelerator to support the reproducibility, scalability, and evaluation of emerging teaching kitchen models and educational programs.
+By collecting and sharing information among TKC members through in-person meetings, along with virtual working group meetings and member-only sharing platforms, the Collaborative functions as an accelerator to support the reproducibility, scalability, and evaluation of emerging teaching kitchen models and educational programs.
 Information and resources will be made available publicly through this website over time.